 The horse is a digitigrade.
 Similar to a classical ballerina on her ballet slippers.
-And so the ankle joint of a full-grown horse is located at around a half metre above the ground.
-This joint is not referred to as the ankle in animals, but rather the tarsal joint.
+In the sense that the ankle joint of a full-grown horse is located at around a half metre above the ground.
+This joint is not referred to as the ankle in animals, but rather the tarsal joint or hock.
 An excess of joint fluid in the tarsal joint is called bog spavin.
 There are multiple causes of bog spavin; one of these is jarring the leg.
 Compare it to spraining your ankle.

 ‘he is still a bit fresh’

-“He is still a bit fresh” is his explanation.
-The stallion had been resting in his box the past few days and had therefore not been trained.
-And they are fed very well for the inspection.
-He is bursting with energy.
-The assistants watch from behind the windows with some concern.
 The lead rope has no small chain, as is often used for stallions.
 The chain gives you a bit more leverage over such a muscleman.
 Not necessary, according to Jan.
-I grab the twitch from the tray.
+Then I grab the twitch from the tray.
 “What are you doing?”
 I explain that I am going to put on the twitch and give him a sedative to calm him down.
 Also not necessary, according to Jan.
 There must be some kind of misunderstanding.
 I explain that I have to stick a needle in the tarsal joint to draw off the excess fluid.
 After that, he will need a small articular injection.
-Finally, the joint will have to be well bandaged.
+Finally, the joint will have to be bandaged.
 “Fine, go ahead” Jan says.

 How it ends